ntroyer/konica-eval/README.md

 To run the solution:

+1. Clone the repository to a folder on your computer.
-1. Navigate to the client folder.
+2. Navigate to the client folder.
-2. Run index.html in an internet browser.
+3. Run index.html in an internet browser.